pplaweck/UX_consignments_delivery_app_design/README.md

 # UX_consignments_delivery_app_design
 This is an UX design for consignments delivery application.
+Created with 3 other people for UX Design subject on AGH University of Technology and Science.
 ## Used tools:
 - Figma
 - Miro